olets/zsh-abbr/README.md

 abbr (--git-populate | -i)
 ```

 Add abbreviations for every alias available in the current session.
 Use the **--global** scope to create global abbreviations.
-Othewise, or if the **--Universal** scope is used, the abbreviations will be universal.
+Othewise, or if the **--universal** scope is used, the abbreviations will be universal.

 This command is useful for migrating from aliases to abbreviations.